jananya25/jananya25/README.md

 ## ✨ About Me

-I am an Aspiring Software Engineer with a bachelor's degree in Computer Science and currently pursuing a Master's in Computer Applications.
+I am an Aspiring Software Engineer with a bachelor's degree in Computer Science and currently pursuing a Master's in Computer Applications from BVICAM.
 I thrive on solving complex problems and crafting innovative solutions using cutting-edge technologies.

 Currently diving deeper into **AWS**, **PostgreSQL**, and refining my frontend craft with **React** and **Next.js**.